-When dealing with you we’ll ask you for the information shown below.
+We will ask you for the information shown below.
 Essential information is marked with a *

-- *Personal details including your current and any past names, nationality, date of birth, gender and national insurance number
+- *personal details including your current and any past names, nationality, date of birth, gender and national insurance number

-- Physical or mental health information including your doctor or hospital consultant’s details
+- physical or mental health information including your doctor or hospital consultant’s details

 - *Financial information including your income, benefits received, expenditure, details of any debts, bank and building society details, account balances, savings, any money from inheritance and properties and business you own

-- Preferred contact details, which could be a phone number and/or email address
+- preferred contact details, which could be a phone number and/or email address